** This Society’s publications can be found in the Royal Historical Society collections in the UCL History Library

 The Rutland Local History and Record Society originated in the 1930s.
 Its main aims are to promote all aspects of the history and archaeology of the historical county of Rutland and its immediate area.
 It does this by holding regular meetings and lectures (arranged jointly with the Friends of the Rutland County Museum), and special events.
 These include an annual full-day meeting in a Rutland village, history walks and visits to other places of interest.
 It has a small library of local history material, houses at the Rutland County Museum in Oakham, which complements the holdings of the museum and can be consulted by arrangement.

-Enquiries to: The Honorary Editor, Rutland Local History and Record Society, Rutland County Museum, Catmose Street, Oakham, Rutland LE15 6HW; email@example.com; http://www.rutlandhistory.org
+Enquiries to: Jill Kimber, Secretary, Rutland Local History and Record Society, c/o Rutland County Museum, Catmose Street, Oakham, Rutland.
+LE15 6HW; email: firstname.lastname@example.org; http://www.rutlandhistory.org

 SHROPSHIRE RECORD SERIES **